justinmklam/personal-website/content/posts/2019/diy-wedding-ring.md

 *~ November 6, 2018 ~*

-I needed to figure out how to actually nicely bend the bevel over the stone.
+I needed to figure out how to actually nicely bend the bezel over the stone.
 After scouring YouTube and Google for instructions, I came to the conclusion that it is actually quite a simple process:

 1. Find a tool to form the edge over the stone
 2. Bend the edge over the stone with the given tool'